soharabhossain/delegent/README.md

 ## 📚 Documentation
 - Coming soon!
 In the meantime, explore:
- > examples/ folder
+ - examples/ folder contains a few examples.
- > Source code docstrings
+ - Source code docstrings
- > Issues and Discussions tab for Q&A
+ - Issues and Discussions tab for Q&A

 ---